-India is home to approximately 15 million children in need of care and protection, probably the highest in the world.
+MISSION & VALUES: India is home to approximatelymillion children in need of care and protection, probably the highest in the world.
 Most of these children struggle to survive and very often end up being trafficked or pushed into child labour or illegal works.
 We often see them on the streets, begging, but there are many more that we do not see, they are equally vulnerable.
 It is the role of stakeholders like NGOs, Anganwadi workers, police and even society at large to identify children who are vulnerable and move them to either an adoption agency or a child care home.

-Less than 3% of vulnerable children – an estimated 2500 children in adoption agencies and 2,50,000 in child care institutions across the country.
+Less thanof vulnerable children – an estimated children in adoption agencies and live in Child Care Institutions across the country.
 Clearly many more vulnerable children at risk continue to be “outside the system”, probably because of the lack of awareness among society at large and the quality of institutional care.
 Awareness and sensitivity of the plight of children under institutional care and vulnerable children is the first area of social action for CSA.

 Next, how well are we taking care of children that have reached a Child Care Institute?
 It is universally agreed that adoption is the best form of child rehabilitation, and every eligible child should be given the opportunity to have a loving and caring family.
 However many children who could be with a family are languishing in child care institutions.
 The number of adoptions could be doubled if all eligible children in child care institutions are moved to the adoption stream.
 This is the next area of social action for CSA.